by Calculated Risk on 11/28/2019 08:11:00 AM

 The low level of claims suggests relatively few layoffs.

-There were 6.09 million job openings in September.
-This is close to the record high of 6.14 million in July 2017.
+There were 7.0 million job openings in September.
+This is still solid, but down from 7.6 million in September 2018.

 This graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.

-Note that Quits are up 4% year-over-year.
+Also Quits are up 3% year-over-year.
 These are voluntary separations. (see light blue columns at bottom of graph for trend for "quits").

-Household debt burdens have declined sharply over the last several years.
+Household debt burdens have declined sharply since the great recession.

 The graph, based on data from the Federal Reserve, shows the Total Debt Service Ratio (DSR), and the DSR for mortgages (blue) and consumer debt (yellow).

-The overall Debt Service Ratio increased slightly in Q2 2017, and has been moving sideways and is near a record low.
-Note: The financial obligation ratio (FOR) was unchanged in Q2 and is also near a record low (not shown).
+The overall Debt Service Ratio decreased in Q2 2018, and has been mostly moving sideways and is at a series low.
+Note: The financial obligation ratio (FOR) declined in Q2 and is also near a series low (not shown).

-The DSR for mortgages (blue) are near the low for the last 35 years.
+The DSR for mortgages (blue) is also at a series low (since at least 1980).
 This ratio increased rapidly during the housing bubble, and continued to increase until 2007.
-With falling interest rates, and less mortgage debt (mostly due to foreclosures), the mortgage ratio has declined significantly.

 This data suggests aggregate household cash flow has improved.